 Tributaries of Lost River, Kinsman Notch – For the last few years, I have been capturing scenes along tributaries of Lost River in Kinsman Notch, New Hampshire.
 Kinsman Notch is located between Mount Moosilauke and the Kinsman Range along Route 112.
 Mostly known for the Lost River Reservation, Kinsman Notch, in my opinion, is one the most underused recreation areas in the White Mountains.

 The number of brooks that drain into Lost River is amazing!
 And to make it a little more interesting, most of these brooks are not shown on maps.
 I decided to focus only on the tributaries south of Route 112 on the hillsides of Mount Jim and Mount Waternomee.

 Lost River – Kinsman Notch, New Hampshire

 Kinsman Notch, New Hampshire – Kinsman Notch is located in the White Mountains between Mount Moosilauke and the Kinsman Range.
 Lost River drains to the southeast and the Wild Ammonoosuc River drains to the northwest.
 The Notch is mostly known for Lost River Reservation, Beaver Brook Cascades and Beaver Pond, but hidden among the hills is an incredible landscape that most have never explored.

-The last few weeks much of my time has been spent creating imagery of the mountain environment in the less traveled areas of Kinsman Notch.
-I have visited some breathtaking places that I want to share with you today.
-Kinsman Notch is an awesome place to hike and explore, and photographers with creative minds will have a field day in this area.
+Over the years, I have visited some breathtaking places in the less traveled areas of Kinsman Notch.
+And today I am going to show a few of these places.
+Kinsman Notch is an awesome area to hike and explore, and photographers with creative minds will have a field day in this area.